behnazkhoshnood/Nonogram-puzzle/README.md

 - Interactive elements.

-- Colorful navbar menu is unique for each page which makes navigation easier.
+- The colorful navbar menu is unique for each page which makes navigation easier.

-- It's easy to find navbar, social media links, and contact button in all the pages.
+- It's easy to find the navbar, social media links, and contact button in all the pages.

 - Players can easily find the rules page by clicking on the rules button on the top left corner on the menu.